KxSystems/docs/docs/basics/glossary.md

 ## Script

 A script is a text file; its lines a list of expressions and/or system commands, to be executed in sequence.
-By convention, a script files has the extension `q`.
+By convention, a script file has the extension `q`.

 Within a script